brendanmurty/dotfiles/linux/gnome/gnome-fix-tray-icon.md

-# Linux: Fix Dropbox tray icon showing as "..." instead of icon
+# Gnome: Fix a tray icon showing as "..." instead of icon

 First follow this process to get the Tray Icon Id https://github.com/ubuntu/gnome-shell-extension-appindicator/issues/355#issuecomment-1214409509